Depression. Causes, symptoms, treatment of the disease

 People with developed personal psychotechnics implement four main actions:

-To take off emotional stress, need:
+To remove emotional stress, need to:

 • correctly assess the significance of events;